ESC-10047 - Geoscience Data Interpretation, Analysis and Visualisation

 None

-This module provides an introduction to a variety of techniques for the acquisition, interpretation, analysis and visualisation of a variety of geological and geophysical data.
-It links closely and builds upon some of the topics covered in the School `Skills¿ module, ESC-10094 (Academic, Fieldwork and Employability Skillss).
-The module is divided into the following sections:
+This module, which is available for students taking the Natural Sciences degree route, provides an introduction to a variety of techniques for the acquisition, interpretation, analysis and visualisation of a variety of geological and geophysical data, including Geographical Information Systems and remote sensing.
+The module is divided into the following sections which are covered by a combination of lectures and

 Aims